 (December 6th, 2017, Chicago, IL) – President Donald Trump’s irresponsible tax “scam” is speeding through Congress.
 If enacted, Illinois families will lose their healthcare and graduate students would be forced to drop out of college in order to give huge tax cuts to the rich.

-The GOP tax plan will cause as much as a $1.8 billion cut to healthcare services – including hospital visits and nursing home care funded through Medicaid – as well as jeopardize the education of over 170,000 graduate students.
+The GOP tax plan will cause as much as a $1.8 trillion cut to healthcare services – including hospital visits and nursing home care funded through Medicaid – as well as jeopardize the education of over 170,000 graduate students.

 While Illinois families experience deep cuts under the bill, the wealthy will receive enormous tax breaks – including a $300 million cut for Governor Rauner who endorsed the plan days ago.
 Rep. Peter Roskam voted for a version of the GOP tax plan that passed in November and has been appointed to the conference committee that will work out the details of the final bill.